Leicestershire County Cricket Club

 Leicestershire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Leicestershire.
 It has also been representative of the county of Rutland.
 The club's limited overs team is called the Leicestershire Foxes.
-Founded in 1879, the club had minor county status until 1894 when it was promoted to first-class status pending its entry into the County Championship in 1895.
+Founded in 1879, the club had minor county status until 1894, when it was promoted to first-class status pending its entry into the County Championship in 1895.
 Since then, Leicestershire have played in every top-level domestic cricket competition in England.

-The club is based at Grace Road, Leicester, known as Uptonsteel County Ground and have also played home games at Aylestone Road in Leicester, at Hinckley, Loughborough, Melton Mowbray, Ashby-de-la-Zouch, Coalville, Uppingham and Oakham inside the traditional county boundaries.
+The club is based at Grace Road in Leicester, known as The Uptonsteel County Ground for sponsorship reasons, and has also played home games at Aylestone Road in Leicester, at Hinckley, Loughborough, Melton Mowbray, Ashby-de-la-Zouch, Coalville and most recently Kibworth inside the traditional county boundaries of Leicestershire, and at Oakham, in Rutland.

-In limited overs cricket, the kit colours are red with black trim in the Royal London One Day Cup and black with red trim in the T20.
-The shirt sponsors are Oval Insurance Broking with Highcross Leicester (shopping centre) on the top reverse side of the shirt.
+In limited overs cricket, the kit colours are red shirt with green trousers in the One Day Cup and green shirt and green trousers in the T20 Blast.
+The shirt sponsors in the 2024 season were UptonSteel.

-Leicestershire are in the second division of the County Championship and in the north group of the Royal London One Day Cup.
-They recently finished bottom of the County Championship for the sixth time since the introduction of two divisions.
-Their best showing in recent years has been in the Twenty20 Cup with the Foxes winning the trophy three times in eight years.
+Leicestershire are in the second division of the County Championship and in the north group of the T20 Blast.
+Their best performances in recent years have come in one day cricket, winning the T20 Cup three times in eight years between 2004-11, and the One Day Cup in 2023.